 When working in a hybrid environment, many people may struggle with self-motivation on home working days.
 Between TV, family members and even the postman, distractions are everywhere.
 Without appropriate supervision, developers can end up feeling lost, which reduces their output.

 To combat dips in motivation and boost engagement, it’s critical to keep in regular contact with teams and hold one-to-ones.
-However, the meetings must be productive, useful and focused to avoid over-communication and “Zoom fatigue”.
+However, the meetings must be productive, useful and focused on avoiding over-communication and “Zoom fatigue”.

 Communication cadence can’t be disrupted when switching between remote work and the office.
 Therefore, make sure to use the same communication tools regardless of location (e.g., email, a messenger tool like Slack, or phone/video calls).